“This is just like Dungeons and Dragons, Daddy.”

 On the face of it, what a mess!

 If Conan is the protagonist, how come Uber Thief does half the work?
 If it’s about the raid on the tower, how come we wasted all that time in the tavern, and then in chatting to Elephant Alien?
-If it’s about the former ersatz god, how come he only comes on half way through?
+If it’s about the former ersatz god, how come he only comes on stage halfway through?
 If Evil Magic Guy is the antagonist, why does he appear so late and why doesn’t Conan kill him?
 And, if it is brawling pulp, how is it that we stop off for a lyrical tale within a tale?

 Except it doesn’t feel that way when you read it.
 What is going on?

-This bugged me for years, especially as it violated the advice in most of the how-to-write books I’d read; the protagonists needs an antagonist to oppose them.
+This bugged me for years, especially as it violated the advice in most of the how-to-write books I’d read; the protagonist needs an antagonist to oppose them.
 Then I started looking at other stories that seemed to violate this.
 The most obvious example is another great 1930s work of fantasy literature, The Hobbit.

 However, all but the final perils are environments — wilds, mountains, forests, caves — and their denizens — trolls, goblins (and worse), elves, spiders, and dragons.
 It’s like the old Clash of the Titans movie, except instead of the Gods of Olympus putting pieces on the board and setting them fighting, it’s the Courage of the Little Man (as represented by Bilbo) versus Middle Earth.
 Structurally, then, Middle Earth is the antagonist, which is why — I think — it always seems so vivid in our memories.

 Now go back to The Tower of the Elephant.
 It’s a much shorter yarn, with less room to set a pattern.
 Is something similar going on?
-It can only be the theme that obsessed Robert E Howard: Barbarism (as represented by Conan ) versus Civilization.
+It can only be the theme that obsessed Robert E Howard: Barbarism (as represented by Conan) versus Civilization.

 Imagine the respective thematic forces were playing a card game.
 This is “Crom vs Urba, the Grudge Match”.